datastax/release-notes/DSE_6.7_Release_Notes.md

    * DSE Java Driver 1.7.1
    * Netty 4.1.25.7.dse
    * Spark JobServer 0.8.0.45.2

-## DSE 6.7.12 CommitLog/Streaming
-* Fixed a bug where some part of the commit log might not be replayed after injecting a foreign sstable to a node or, on 6.8, after zero-copy streaming of an sstable (DB-4629)

 ## DSE 6.7.12 core
 * Fix  extreme local pauses on all nodes in the cluster on a node restart (DB-4657)